-Clinical vs. Counselling PsychologyWatch
+Clinical vs. Counselling PsychologyWatch this thread

 Can anyone advise what the difference is between the two please and what potential pros/cons there are of each.
 Thank you

 I'm pretty sure a career in clinical psychology requires more training than one in counselling - not sure you even need a degree to be a counsellor (could be wrong though, but I think it's just a training course).
 Clinical psychology is also very competitive I've been told

 So Clinical Psychologists are responsible for the assessment, diagnosis and treatment of behavioural issues and mental health disorders, often will work in NHS/Private health.
 Counsellors typically will work privately in education, businesses, etc and will provide a certain type of therapy/counselling for a variety of issues e.g. anxiety, marital problems, etc.

 To become a clinical psychologist is takes AGES, like at the very least 7 years study.
 You will need buckets of experience (like years and possibly published research), a masters degree and a Doctorate.
 This is achievable but you need to be sure its what exactly you want as its incredibly competitive to get into.
 If you're interested predominately in treating individuals via therapy for less severe mental health issues, counselling is probably the best route to go.
 What is required depends on what area you're working in and who is employing you.
 Many will do PGD/PGC's.
 My friend is doing the counselling route, she has gained employment at at private counselling business and is completing a PGC in counselling at Uni.

 I am interested in Clinical Psychology, partially assessment/interventions, so I am about to start my Masters in Clinical Health Psychology whilst volunteering as a Counsellor.

 Hope that helps!

 Sorry if this is not relevant to your question.
 But, I'm doing my A-levels and I'm considering clinical psychology.
 How was your psychology undergraduate like?
 Is it a lot harder that A-levels?